 A closed return duct system must be used, with the return duct connected to the furnace.
 NOTE: Ductwork must never be attached to the back of the furnace.
+For upflow installations requiring 1800 CFM or more, use either two side returns or bottom return or a combination of side /bottom.
 Flexible joints may be used for supply and return connections to reduce noise transmission.
 To prevent the blower from interfering with combustion air or draft when a central return is used, a connecting duct must be installed between the unit and the utility room wall.
 Never use a room, closet, or alcove as a return air chamber.